open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 improve the user experience in some scenarios.

 #### Settlement
 Messages can be settled in a variety of different ways.
-In some cases, messages are not settled at all (fire-and-forget), in other cases settlement operations are triggered manually by the user, and in callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.
+In some cases, messages are not settled at all (fire-and-forget), or settlement happens on the broker.
+In other cases settlement operations are triggered manually by the user, and in callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.

 A "Settle" span should be created for every settlement operation, no matter if the settlement operation was manually triggered by the user or automatically